CrunchyData/pgmonitor/hugo/content/exporter/_index.md

 ### Non-RPM installs

-For non-package installations on Linux, the exporters & pg_bloat_check can be downloaded from their respective repositories:
+For non-package installations on Linux, applications can be downloaded from their respective repositories:

 | Library                       |                                                           |
 |-------------------------------|-----------------------------------------------------------|